woocommerce/woocommerce/plugins/woocommerce-admin/readme.txt

 - Fix: Moved certified owner label for review to title. ##5877
 - Fix: Move collapsible config to panels object, to allow for more control. #5855
+- Enhancement: Show Help panel tooltip when user visits unfinished task more then once. #5826
 - Tweak: Fix inconsistent REST API paramater name for customer type filtering.
 - Enhancement: Tasks extensibility in Home Screen. #5794
 - Enhancement: Add page parameter to override default wc-admin page in Navigation API. #5821